dubdia/mavs-rc/README.md

 - Dependency Audits: Regular audits with npm audit confirm no known vulnerabilities in used packages.

 #### Planned Enhancements:
-- Traffic Verification: Implementation of Wireguard for enhanced traffic verification.
-- Encryption: Encrypting stored passwords within the configuration files to boost data-at-rest security.
+- Encryption: Encrypting stored passwords within the configuration file

 ## 🐛 Troubleshooting